decorative image for blog on centos vs. fedora

 Final Thoughts

-Fedora is a good distribution for those who like the Red Hat ecosystem, but prefer more bleeding edge software for your system.
-It is more suitable for desktop or development use than production, and it can be a good testing ground for software.
-Fedora tends to have support for newer hardware than CentOS.
+When it comes to Enterprise Linux distributions, Fedora is a good for those who like the Red Hat ecosystem, but prefer more bleeding edge software.
+It is more suitable for desktop or development use than production, and functions well as a testing ground for software.

 Additional Resources